5 Benefits Of Cleaner Indoor Air Quality

 2. Reduces risk of cardiovascular disease

 Researchers in Europe studied the effect of indoor particles in vascular function and demonstrated that elderly people living in homes with clean air had improved function and structure of their blood vessels, when compared to those living with poor air quality.
-Healthy air was shown to reduce risks of cardiovascular diseases.
+Healthy air was shown to reduce the risks of cardiovascular diseases.

 3. Improves public health